Rent The Jessie Matthews Revue: Vol.5 (aka Gangway / Climbing High) Online DVD & Blu-ray Rental

 This was made with Gaumont-British in liquidation, but there’s quite a lavish production, even if the musical numbers feel a bit perfunctory.
 Jessie gets to dance in a variety of styles.
 The songs are of variable quality, though Lord and Lady Whoosiz is a big personal favourite.
 Okay, it rips off Makin’ Whoopee, but I prefer the cheap copy.

 Barry Mackay is a bit of a stiff as the posh police inspector who romances Jessie onboard the Atlantic crossing.
 There’s a decent support cast playing the usual roles, with Nat Pendleton as a dumb gangster.
-Alastair Sim is best as an incompetent PI on the trail of stolen pearls.
+Alastair Sim is best as an incompetent private eye on the trail of stolen pearls.

 0 out of 0 members found this review helpful.